plone/training/docs/voltohandson/listinggridvariation.md

 - Sort on "Effective date" and "Reversed order"
 - "Results limit": 3

-The listing Block should already show you the 3 News Items.
+The listing Block should now show you the 3 News Items.

 ## create the actual variation